 Initially, the aim was quite simple: to try to increase the amount of extra content, accessible through the use of tools such as QR codes or by replacing the classic audio guides with apps to be downloaded onto smartphones.

-Then interactive rooms were born to offer experiences in direct contact with the work, and didactics began to make use of tech tools, creating interactive museums.
+Later, interactive rooms were born to offer experiences in direct contact with the work, and didactics began to make use of tech tools, creating interactive museums.

 However, experimentation between art and technology seemed to proceed very slowly until the early 2020’s when museums, no longer able to offer the possibility of physically visiting exhibitions, began to develop alternatives.

-Increasing the need for more and more tech and cutting-edge solutions, artificial intelligence is also starting to be used within digital museums, with multiple purposes: speeding up the work of employees, enriching the experience of visitors, and providing more information to scholars.
+Increasing the need for more and more tech and cutting-edge solutions, Artificial Intelligence is also starting to be used within digital museums, with multiple purposes: speeding up the work of employees, enriching the experience of visitors, and providing more information to scholars.

-Museums and Covid-19
+Museums and the global crisis

 From the beginning of the covid-19 pandemic, it was immediately clear to everyone that alternatives to traditional cultural tourism needed to be found.
 It was clear, therefore, that this global event would act as a watershed with what came before and what would come after, including the visitor experience.